pingcap/community/incubator/README.md

 In addition, each approved project will get a new GitHub repo created in [pingcap-incubator](https://github.com/pingcap-incubator) organization.
 Project owners are expected to add the following files to the repo:

-- A README for the project
+- A README.md for the project
 - An OWNERS from the accepted proposal
-- A CONTRIBUTING file based on[ pingcap/community](https://github.com/pingcap/community/blob/master/CONTRIBUTING.md)
+- A CONTRIBUTING.md file based on[ pingcap/community](https://github.com/pingcap/community/blob/master/CONTRIBUTING.md)
 - A code-of-conduct.md based on [pingcap/community/code-of-conduct.md](https://github.com/pingcap/community/blob/master/CODE_OF_CONDUCT.md)
 - A LICENSE which must be Apache 2.0 for code projects and documentation repositories, without any custom content